sszettella/zsmseven-client/PORTFOLIO_API_SPEC.md

 **Note on `isDefault`:**
 - Only one portfolio per user can be marked as default
-- When creating a trade, if no portfolio is specified, it will be associated with the default portfolio (if one exists)
+- When creating a trade, if no portfolio is specified, it can be associated with the default portfolio
 - Setting a portfolio as default will automatically unset any other default portfolio for that user
 - Default portfolios are useful for quickly associating options trades without manual selection